george24601/george24601.github.io/_posts/2016-01-10-8-rules-streaming.md

 Application should automatically and transparently load-balance over the avaialble machines

-highly-optimized, minimal-overhead execution engine that minimized ration of overhead to useful work, and limit "boundray crossing" by integarting all intoa single system process.
+highly-optimized, minimal-overhead execution engine that minimized ration of overhead to useful work, and limit "boundray crossing" by integrating all intoa single system process.